The Golden Ass: Book Two

-The next morning, Lucius meets up with his aunt Byrrhena in the town, and she brings him home and warns him that Milo's wife is an evil witch who wants to kill Lucius.
-Lucius, however, is interested in becoming a witch himself.
+The next morning, Lucius meets up with his suspicious aunt Byrrhena in the town, and she brings him home and warns him that Milo's wife is an evil witch who wants to kill Lucius, who is interested in becoming a witch himself.
 He then returns to Milo's house, where he makes love to Photis.
 The next day, Lucius goes to his aunt's home for dinner, and there meets Thelyphron, who relates his tale about how witches cut off his nose and ears.
 After the meal, Lucius drunkenly returns to Milo's house in the dark, where he encounters three robbers, whom he soon slays before retiring to bed.

 Book Three

 The next morning, Lucius is abruptly awoken and arrested for the murder of the three men.
-He is taken to court where he is laughed at constantly and witnesses are brought against him.
+He is taken to court, where he is laughed at constantly, and witnesses are brought against him.
 They are just about to announce his guilt when the widow demands to bring out the dead bodies; but when the three bodies of the murdered men are revealed, they turn out to be puffed-up wineskins.
-It turns out that it was a prank played by the town upon Lucius, to celebrate their annual Festival of Laughter.
+It turns out that it was a prank, played by the town upon Lucius, to celebrate their annual Festival of Laughter.
 Later that day, Lucius and Photis watch Milo's wife perform her witchcraft and transform herself into a bird.
 Wishing to do the same, Lucius begs Photis to transform him, but she accidentally turns him into an ass, at which point Photis tells him that the only way for him to return to his human state is to eat a fresh rose.
 She puts him in the stable for the night and promises to bring him roses in the morning, but during the night Milo's house is raided by a band of thieves, who steal Lucius the ass, load him up with their plunder, and leave with him.